carloskiki/icondata/icondata/README.md

 ## Usage

-To use this crate, it is currently required to use Git linking, as it is not yet published to crates.io.
-Use icons by specifying their feature names.
-For example `BsFolder` for the Bootstrap-Icons `Folder` icon.
+If you are using this crate in one of your rust project, and use icons by specifying their feature names.

 ```toml
 [dependencies]
 # ...
 icondata = { git = "https://github.com/Carlosted/icondata.git" features = ["BsFolder"] }
 ```

+If you are creating a web framework library based on this crate, please follow this guide (TODO).

 ## Icon Packages